-Kosovo is one of the youngest countries globally that have gained independence from Serbia a few years ago.
+Kosovo is one of the youngest countries globally that gained independence from Serbia a few years ago.
 In the upcoming years, they were able to create their very own law enforcement forces.
 As the spike of their security system, they have created a ROSU.

 Other special units in Kosovo

 In addition to ROSU units in Kosovo, other special units have similar or close responsibilities and tasks ( a relative of users and authorizations).
-The ROSU often cooperates with CPU, a Close Protection Unit, and the Special Intervention Unit (SIU).
+The ROSU often cooperates with the CPU, a Close Protection Unit, and the Special Intervention Unit (SIU).

 Close Protection Unit within the Kosovo Police was formed on January 21, 2002.
-The main task of the CPU is to provide personal protection of Very Important Persons (VIP).
+The main task of the CPU is to provide personal protection for Very Important Persons (VIPs).
 In addition, the CPU unit also protects persons who are under threat and who are under the witness protection program.
 The CPU also covers up tactical cover for foreign delegations.
 They are also responsible for the protection and in-case-of-emergency evacuation of international staff and police officers assigned to the EULEX mission in Kosovo.